Zhao Cui

+Zhao Cui (趙衰), also known by his posthumous name as the Viscount Cheng of Zhao (趙成子), also known as Chengji (成季), was leader of the Zhao clan in the Jin state from 636 BC to 622 BC.
+He served as dafu (大夫) during the reign of Duke Wen of Jin.

-When Chong'er, later known as Duke Wen of Jin was in exile due to the Li Ji unrest, Zhao Cui had always followed Chong'er.
-In the state of Qin, they received the assistance of Duke Mu of Qin.
+Duke Wen of Jin was exiled due to the Li Ji Unrest prior to taking the Jin throne.
+Zhao Cui had always accompanied Duke Wen of Jin during this period.
+In the Qin state, they received the assistance of Duke Mu of Qin.

-After Duke Wen's death, he served Duke Xiang of Jin and participated in the battle of Pengya.
-Jin army defeated Qin army in this battle.
+After Duke Wen of Jin's death, he served Duke Xiang of Jin and participated in the Battle of Pengya.
+The Jin army defeated the Qin army in this battle.

 Family

 Cui's brother was Zhao Su who served Duke Xian of Jin.

 Zhao Cui married the daughter of Duke Wen of Jin.
 Before the marriage with the Duke's daughter, Cui had married Shu Kui of Qianggaoru (a branch of the Red Di).
 He had four sons and named them Zhao Dun (son of Shu Kui), Zhao Tong, Zhao Kuo and Zhao Yingqi respectively.
 Zhao Dun succeeded Zhao Cui as the head of Zhao.
+His father, Zhao GongMing is a legendary form of Cai Shen (The God of money in Chinese folk religion).